 This is a great leap forward as the vegan leather of today will leach toxins into the soil and damage the environment.

 As the material is plant-based and can be made from a large range of plant matter, it is fully scalable and eco-friendly.

 Unlike other vegan solutions in development, new planting ground may not be needed to grow the base material.

 This is great news for animal habitats and forests currently under threat from a deforestation perspective.

 For these reasons, I conclude that Mirum is an ethical, sustainable, and eco-friendly vegan leather material.

 In my article about vegan leathers, I tried to stress the importance of being skeptical about the validity of the words vegan leather.

 How can a product be cruelty-free when it contains toxins and plastics that will harm life once it is has been discarded?

-By naming this new material Mirum, NFW has cleverly removed themselves from this ethical debate and naming conundrum.
+By naming this new material Mirum, NFW has cleverly removed itself from this ethical debate and naming conundrum.

-However, the market for vegan leather is increasing as is the manipulation of those looking to buy cruelty-free leather.
+However, the market for vegan leather is increasing, as is manipulating those looking to buy cruelty-free leather.